danbz/aesthetic-programming/source/9-ProceduralLogics/Readme.md

 ```

-In our experience with this class exercise[^ex], every person comes up with a slightly different result and we think it is a good way of starting the discussion about the use of flow charts and the challenges of crafting them.
+In our previous experience of this class exercise,[^ex] every person comes up with a slightly different result and we think it is a good way of starting the discussion about the use of flowcharts and the challenge of effective communication.

 ## Discussion